irynabalanivska/leaflet-challenge/README.md

 Module 15 Challenge

 Assignment
-For this assignment, I built a web-based Earthquake Visualization using HTML, CSS, and JavaScript with the Leaflet library.
-The project visually represents significant earthquakes over the past 30 days.
+ Earthquake Visualization using HTML, CSS, and JavaScript with the Leaflet library representing significant earthquakes over the past 30 days.

 Description
 logic.js: